 Sri Lanka was on my travel bucket list for a few years.
 But somehow we never managed to reach it until now.
-First time this far east, I did my homework very well for the trip to Sri Lanka with a toddler.
-It is an amazing country, with spectacular and diverse nature, complicated history, delicious food and very welcoming people.
+First time this far east, I did my homework very well for our road trip through Sri Lanka with a toddler and we spend two amazing weeks.
+It is an wonderful country, with spectacular and diverse nature, complicated history, delicious food and very welcoming people.
 But, on the other hand, it is poor, underdeveloped, with a totally different culture than what we are used with back home.

 We flew to Sri Lanka from Dubai, with Sri Lankan airlines, a great surprise in terms of price and service.
 Expect very long queues in the airport customs and immigration; luckily they were very nice with families with young kids and gave us priority, even though there is no special line for such cases.
 In case you need a visa to visit Sri Lanka, you can apply online; we received the answer by email the same day.

-I’m sharing below our itinerary for a 2-weeks trip to Sri Lanka with a child.
+I’m sharing below our itinerary for a 2-weeks road trip in Sri Lanka with a child.
 Keep in mind we were visiting in December, the beginning of the dry season in the Southwest region.
 You will need a totally different approach if you plan to visit during summer time, when it is more advisable to chose the Northeast coast instead.
-Also, our journey was particularly designed considering our son needs, otherwise it could have easily been 2-3 days shorter.
+Also, our road trip through Sri Lanka was particularly designed considering our son needs, otherwise it could have easily been 2-3 days shorter.

 Day 1-3 – Colombo